spring-projects/spring-data-examples/README.md

 * `starbucks` - A sample REST web-service built with Spring Data REST and MongoDB.
 * `multi-store` - A sample REST web-service based on both Spring Data JPA and Spring Data MongoDB.
+* `projections` - A sample REST web-service showing how to use projections.
+* `security` - A sample REST web-service secured using Spring Security.

 ## Spring Data Redis